-In the novel Uptown (Touchstone Books $14.99), order you will meet Dwight Dixon, advice the big dreamer who will do what ever it takes to take over a Harlem real estate empire that belongs to his father.
+In the novel Uptown (Touchstone Books $14.99), you will meet Dwight Dixon, the big dreamer who will do what ever it takes to take over a Harlem real estate empire that belongs to his father.
 His cousin Avery loses her mother suddenly and is feeling betrayed by her estranged cousin Dwight.
 Each chapter will unveil the lies and secrets of Dwight Dixon.
 I had an opportunity to interview the authors DeBerry and Donna Grant.

 How did the story of Uptown come about?

 The real estate boom was the gold rush of the 2000’s.
 Newer, grander homes and luxury towers went up in places where they had never been built before—including Harlem, but not without debt to get in the game.
 In Uptown we wanted to take a look at that phenomenon, at how we measure success—just by the bottom line or do we expect more, as well as the lasting affects of betrayal and the healing potential of forgiveness.
 We realized we had the perfect two characters to take us into that world.
 Dwight Dixon and his irascible father, King Dixon were characters from Better Than I Know Myself that readers loved to hate, and their family business was Harlem real estate.
 So in Uptown we explore both the family dynamics that weigh on Dwight and his cousin, Avery Lyons who grew up like a sister to him, as well as the pressure to be successful at any cost and the personal toll it takes.

 Dwight and Avery are not able to forgive each other for past events.
 What message are you sending to our readers?